matthiasmiller/codehaus-content/infinite-stairway-designer/docs/strasburg_pallet___cut_list_generator.md

 The initial items for this list are to be set up during the initial migration.

+### Sawing Passes List

+This is a user-editable simple list.

+This list is universal for all users, and all users can add to it via the "Advanced | General | Lists" option.

+The initial items for this list are to be set up during the initial migration.

 ## Records

 ### Item Record